symfony/ux-live-component/doc/index.rst

 Suppose the user updates the ``listName`` model and the parent component re-renders.
 In this case, the child component will *not* re-render by design: each component lives in its own universe.

-.. versionadded:: 2.8

-    The ``updateFromParent`` option was added in Live Components 2.8.
-Previously, a child would re-render when *any* props passed into it changed.

 However, if the user adds a *new* todo item then we *do* want the ``TodoFooter`` child component to re-render: using the new ``count`` value.
 To trigger this,